• Skip to main content

 Frank Stephenson: Pushing the Limits of Innovation [The Knowledge Project Ep. #76]

 Frank’s name is synonymous with elegant design.
-Whether he is re-imagining iconic commuter cars like the Fiat 500 or the MINI, or designing limited number supercars like the Ferrari FXX or McLaren P1, his approach is the same.
-Frank’s attention to detail, commitment to research, and desire to do his very best work is the reason he has led design teams all over the world for companies like Ferrari, Maserati, Fiat, Romeo, Alfa, Mini, McLaren and more.
+Whether he is reimagining iconic commuter cars like the Fiat 500 or the MINI or designing limited-number supercars like the Ferrari FXX or McLaren P1, his approach is the same.
+Frank’s attention to detail, commitment to research, and desire to do his very best work are the reasons he has led design teams all over the world for companies like Ferrari, Maserati, Fiat, Romeo, Alfa, Mini, McLaren, and more.

 Even if you aren’t a “car person,” there are volumes you can learn from Frank about innovation, creativity, and mastering your craft.